Why you should take the time this holiday season to have money conversations with your family!

 If you start a money conversation without taking into account a person’s confidence or feelings about money, you are very likely to shut them down.
 Not everyone understands what their net worth is, nor do they understand basic things like taxes and saving.
 If there seems to be a little tension, start the conversation by sharing a personal story about you and your finances.
 It’s ok to tell someone that you have debt, and you are working to pay it off by doing XYZ.
 You can also admit that having the debt feels awful and stressful, because it means you can’t spend money on things you want to do.

-How to talk to your children about money.
+How to talk to your children about money

-This also sounds like a no brainer.
-But you have to remember that our children are not adults.
+This also sounds like a no brainer, but you have to remember that our children are not adults.
 Their capacity to grasp the concept of money is very immature.
 For my daughter, I started off with a small hand sized piggy bank, and coins I picked up while traveling that are too big to swallow.
 For her it’s fun to hear the clinking and shaking the poor little pig until the coins come back out.
 For me, it’s a good first start.
 Because at two years old, I don’t think she will understand the power of compound interest and a high quality dividend paying stock.
 (Some adults don’t fully understand that!)

-Age 3: Practice Patience
+Age 3: Practice Waiting

 Age 4: Go Over Counting